DarrickFauvel/fem05-3-column-preview-card-component/README.md

 }
 ```

-But I think it's more convenient to use the box-shadow method:
+But I think it's more convenient to use the CSS `box-shadow: inset` method:

 ```css
 .button:hover {